yuzer-software/embedded-elasticsearch/README.md

 # embedded-elasticsearch

 Small utility for creating integration tests that use Elasticsearch.
 Instead of using `Node` it downloads Elasticsearch in specified version and starts it in a separate process.
 It also allows you to install required plugins which is not possible when using `NodeBuilder`.
-Utility was tested with 1.x, 2.x, 5.x, 6.x and 7.x versions of Elasticsearch.
+Utility was tested with 7.x versions of Elasticsearch.

 ## Introduction